What Homeowners Need to Know About Causes, Warning Signs and Repairs for a Slab Leak in Edmonton

 With video camera inspection, a small video camera with a bright LED light is attached to a flexible cable and lowered into your drain.
 Your licensed plumber then maneuvers it through the pipe while it records footage.
-A review of that video can reveal the location of the issue, however if the drain isn’t clean it won’t reveal much.
-If you’re planning to sell or buy a house in Edmonton, video camera inspection is also a great tool to prove that the pipes are in good condition.
+A review of that video can reveal the location of the issue, however, if the drain isn’t clean it won’t reveal much.
+If you’re planning to sell or buy a house in Edmonton, a video camera inspection is also a great tool to prove that the pipes are in good condition.

 Infrared Detection Equipment

 If there is water constantly running under your slab, it changes the temperature of the soil and concrete around it.
 We can use infrared imaging equipment to create a heat map of the area that shows temperature changes in walls, floors, and even concrete.
-This technology can be helpful in some cases, however if your slab is already flooded it won’t be much help.
+This technology can be helpful in some cases, however, if your slab is already flooded it won’t be much help.

 What Are the Options for Repairing a Slab Leak in Edmonton?

-When you think about the process of repairing or replacing a damaged pipe, you may be imagining a nightmare of ripped up floor, foundation, and landscaping.
-That was typical in the past, but fortunately the professionals at Mr. Rooter Plumbing of Edmonton now have far more efficient and less invasive techniques for repairs that cause minimal disruption to your home and life.
+When you think about the process of repairing or replacing a damaged pipe, you may be imagining a nightmare of ripped-up floor, foundation, and landscaping.
+That was typical in the past, but fortunately, the professionals at Mr. Rooter Plumbing of Edmonton now have far more efficient and less invasive techniques for repairs that cause minimal disruption to your home and life.
 The repair method needed will vary according to the nature and location of the damage, but there are generally three options available for Edmonton homeowners:

 Pipe Lining: If the damage is not too severe and the rest of the pipe is in relatively good condition, we may opt to reline the pipe with a flexible sleeve.
 The sleeve is pulled through the whole section and then left to cure and harden.
 It lines the pipe with a strong, durable layer that stops leaks and is resistant to problems such as tree root intrusion.
 Learn more about it with our answers to frequently asked questions about pipe lining in Edmonton.